Brazilian-Institute-of-Robotics/bir_open_manipulator_p/bir_open_manipulator_p_joy_control/README.md

-# Package for OpenMANIPULATOR-PRO to XYZ Control with Joystick
+# Package for Joystick control over OpenMANIPULATOR-PRO Joints

 Package to control the manipulator using a XBOX360 joystick with graphical visualization in python.